-Researchers at the Mayo Clinic conducted a study that discovered that the removal of certain types of inactive cells helped mice remain healthier in old age.
+Researchers at the Mayo Clinic conducted a study that discovered that the removal of certain types of inactive cells helped mice that were experiencing common issues of aging.

 "Senescent cells" are those that have stopped dividing but don't actually die.
 Although it originally developed as a biological safeguard against the out-of-control cell division that is a hallmark of cancer, senescence has negative consequences of its own.

 An aging person slowly becomes less capable of purging senescent cells from their body.
 This causes the cells to gather in certain areas, secreting inflammatory chemicals that can damage tissues.
 It is this tissue damage that is the root cause of things like arthritis, age-related muscle loss, and cataracts.

 But, in this most recent study, the researchers demonstrated that treatment to help elderly mice get rid of these cells either delayed or stopped the progression of certain age-related diseases.